Arthuro1/AWT_Project/README.md

 ### start react frontend

-Open the root file directory of the project (AWT_Project) in terminal and run the command `npm start`
+Open the root file directory of the proj_ect (AWT_Project) in terminal and run the command `npm start`